dtriepke/img_recognition_api_with_docker/README.md

-# MNIST Image Recocnition API with Docker
+# MNIST Image Recognition API with Docker
 Production grade version of a image recognition application.
 The MNIST data is one of the most common toy data sets for image classification.
 Here a CNN was trained to classify handwritten digits with Keras.